pakmingw/meet-keybow/README.md

 9. Check the `keys.lua` file to make sure it refers to the `layouts/mini_googlemeet.lua`.
 10. Check `layouts/mini_googlemeet.lua` and configure the colours and keys for Mac OS if required.
 11. Reboot the Raspberry.
 Ssh into it, and cd into `/boot` and run `sudo ./keybow`.
+12. If it works, you can also create a service for the keybow with the file `keybow.service`.
+Follow [these instructions](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) to setup the service and make it start on boot.